 Event Sourcing in PHP

 Event-sourced aggregates with #[EventSourcingAggregate].
 Projections via #[ProjectionV2] — global, partitioned, or streaming.
-Gap detection on by default.
+Non-blocking gap detection — concurrent access is never blocked.
 Projection emission with rebuild auto-suppression.
 End-to-end PII encryption across event store, broker, and structured logs.

 How it compares